Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals affirmed the trial court decision.
 The decision, in this case, was subsequently distinguished by the Arizona Court of Appeals in the Johnson v.
 Johnson and Valladee v.
 Valladee cases.

 If you need information about the effect of an increase in the value of sole and separate business stock in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.